MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 Students should recognize that this course is essentially a "template".

-It seems each department that has co-op as an option has a slightly modified version of the course with minor changes to the base template to better match the expectations of that industry.
+It seems each department that has a co-op option has a slightly modified version of the course with minor changes to the base template to better match the expectations of that industry.

 ### It's Just A Sanity Check

-Personally, I think students come in with expactations that are way too high for this course when ultimately it's essentially just a "sanity check" the co-op department has to make sure that students know how the program works and have seen the different components of a job search: what is a resume, what is a cover letter, what is a SAR statement, etc.
+Personally, I think students come in with expactations that are way too high for this course.

+Ultimately, it's just a "sanity check" co-op has to make sure that students know how the program works and have seen the different components of a job search: _what is a resume, what is a cover letter, what is a SAR statement, etc._

 If you're an incoming student at Carleton, I'd say the course is comparable to Ontario's Grade 10 ["Career Studies" curriculum](https://www.edu.gov.on.ca/eng/curriculum/secondary/career-studies-grade10.pdf).